 The cumulative effect of the submissions 2, 3 & 4 above is that PC 1 should be reconfigured around Policy 9 - a sub-catchment approach, based on collaboration between the sub-catchment community and the Waikato Regional Council.
-This is exactly the model proposed by the Land and Water Forum Report No 3.

 Adopting this approach would require:

-- Calculating the amount of N, P and sediment that needs to be removed from the Waikato River in order to reach the water quality goals in 80 years. - Allocating these loadings to each sub-catchment taking into account the amounts of N, P and sediment currently leaving each sub-catchment. - Allowing the sub-catchment community, working with the Regional Council, using "Best Practicable Options", to decide the most cost-effective means to reach the required sub-catchment goals after taking into account and prioritizing which contaminants are most limiting water quality in the sub-catchment.
+- Calculating the amount of N, P and sediment that needs to be removed from the Waikato River in order to reach the water quality goals in 80 years. - Allocating these loadings to each sub-catchment taking into account the amounts of N, P and sediment currently leaving each sub-catchment. - Allowing the sub-catchment community, working with the Regional Council, using "Best Practicable Options", to decide the most cost-effective means to reach the required sub-catchment goals after taking into account and prioritizing which contaminants are most limiting to water quality in the sub-catchment.